You Need You as Your Best Friend

 “…Let’s face it, your longest relationship in life won’t be with a sister or brother, partner or friend.
 It will be with yourself.”

-Janice Waugh the Canadian traveler and entrepreneur could not be more right about perspective of life.
-While the stress, pace, expectations and competitiveness of the twenty first century world have taken us to a new height, it has also made certain basic aspects of life scarce, like the time to be alone – to be with one’s own self.
-And what can be a better way of spending time with yourself than going on a solo trip.
-Although, the need to travel and align with nature are equally important for both the genders, but for a women in today’s society, perhaps, it is all the more important and challenging than their men counterparts.
-The proximity of nature or new and unfamiliar environment with no one but yourself to care about or a few days ‘ me –time’ at a luxurious resort in a mountain or sea-side – often prove to be the best medicine of refreshment and way to reenergized your soul.
-Goa, Ladakh, Rajasthan, Himachal Pradesh, Coorg and Ooty are few of the popular domestic destinations, while international ones like Thailand, Prague, Budapest, Vietnam, and Austria are also gaining in popularity
+Janice Waugh the Canadian traveler and entrepreneur could not be more right about their perspective of life.
+While the stress, pace, expectations and competitiveness of the twenty-first-century world have taken us to a new height, it has also made certain basic aspects of life scarce, like the time to be alone – to be with one’s own self.
+And what can be a better way of spending time with yourself than going on a solo trip?
+Although, the need to travel and align with nature are equally important for both genders, for women in today’s society, perhaps, it is all the more important and challenging than their men counterparts.
+The proximity of nature or a new and unfamiliar environment with no one but yourself to care about or a few days ‘ me –time’ at a luxurious resort in a mountain or sea-side – often prove to be the best medicine of refreshment and a way to reenergize your soul.
+Goa, Ladakh, Rajasthan, Himachal Pradesh, Coorg and Ooty are a few of the popular domestic destinations, while international ones like Thailand, Prague, Budapest, Vietnam, and Austria are also gaining in popularity

 This Women’s Day we share with you a few words of wisdom and experience from a few women solo travelers from different parts of India:

-I love to visit and write about the custom, rituals, culture, food etc. about places which are lesser-known and remote.
+I love to visit and write about the custom, rituals, culture, food, etc. about places that are lesser-known and remote.
 I feel a sense of content writing about these people and their unique lifestyles.

 ( Ayandrali Dutta)

 It all started with my business tours.
-Due to the nature of my work I started travelling to different rural areas in West Bengal by local trains form the year 2016.
-It was only in 2017 when I set off for my real solo travel far from home, all the way to Bangalore.
+Due to the nature of my work, I started travelling to different rural areas in West Bengal by local trains in the year 2016.
+It was only in 2017 that I set off for my real solo travel far from home, all the way to Bangalore.
 I still remember the excitement and thrill as my flight took off from Netaji Subhash Chandra Bose Airport.

 Considering the fact that a reticent and introvert person, as I am, I always thought I could never actually make it to be a solo traveler.
 And that made this particular trip very special for me.

-1. You need to be cautions and careful about surroundings, people and luggage.
+1. You need to be cautious and careful about your surroundings, people and luggage.

 2. Extra Careful about health… What to eat and where to eat.

-3. I avoid public transport outside Bengal, but if I need to it should be hire private car with proper reviewed car agency.
+3. I avoid public transport outside Bengal, but if I need to I should hire a private car with a properly reviewed car agency.
 I also make sure to share all details with close ones.
-(I faced a very bad experience in Bangalore with Uber, after since then I always try listening to my mind/gut feeling).
+(I faced a very bad experience in Bangalore with Uber, and since then I always try listening to my mind/gut feeling).

-However, the sense of freedom is unparallel and with slightest opportunity I make sure to hit the road.
+However, the sense of freedom is unparallel and with the slightest opportunity, I make sure to hit the road.

 ( Moumita Dasgupta )